raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 Where domain names appear within SSOP-DATA, they SHOULD be compressed, if possible, using standard DNS name compression.

+## Message Handling

+On a session between a client and server that support Session Signaling, once the client has sent at least one Session Signaling message (or it is known in advance by other means that the client supports Session Signaling) either end may unilaterally send Session Signaling messages at any time, and therefore either client or server may be the initiator of a message.
+The initiator MUST set the value of the QR bit in the DNS header to zero (0), and the responder MUST set it to one (1).

+Every Session Signaling request message (QR=0) MUST elicit a response (QR=1), which MUST have the same MESSAGE ID in the DNS message header as in the corresponding request.
+Session Signaling request messages sent by the client elicit a response from the server, and Session Signaling request messages sent the server elicit a response from the client.

+With most TCP implementations, the TCP data acknowledgement (generated because data has been received by TCP), the TCP window update (generated because TCP has delivered that data to the receiving software) and the DNS Session Signaling response (generated by the receiving software itself) are all combined into a single packet, so in practice the requirement that every Session Signaling request message MUST elicit a Session Signaling response incurs minimal extra cost on the network.
+Requiring that every request elicit a corresponding response also avoids performance problems caused by interaction between Nagle's Algorithm and Delayed Ack {{NagleDA}}.

+The namespaces of 16-bit MESSAGE IDs are disjoint in each direction.
+For example, it is *not* an error for both client and server to send a request message with the same ID.
+In effect, the 16-bit MESSAGE ID combined with the identity of the initiator (client or server) serves as a 17-bit unique identifier for a particular operation on a session.

+An initiator MUST NOT reuse a MESSAGE ID that is already in use for an outstanding request, unless specified otherwise by the relevant specification for the Session Signaling operation in question.
+At the very least, this means that a MESSAGE ID MUST NOT be reused in a particular direction on a particular session while the initiator is waiting for a response to a previous request on that session, unless specified otherwise by the relevant specification for the Session Signaling operation in question.
+(For a long-lived operation, such as a DNS Push Notification subscription {{?I-D.ietf-dnssd-push}} the MESSAGE ID for the operation MUST NOT be reused for a new subscription as long as the existing subscription using that MESSAGE ID remains active.)

+If a client or server receives a response (QR=1) where the MESSAGE ID does not match any of its outstanding operations, this is a fatal error and it MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).

 # Keepalive TLV {#keepalive}